EasySensors/ButtonSizeNode/SecurityPersonalizationHowTo.md

 Very detailed explanation you can find here : [Signing support created by Patrick "Anticimex" Fallberg](https://www.mysensors.org/about/signing)

-If you do not want to dive deep into it, just follow these **3 steps**:
+If you do not want to dive deep into it, just follow these **3 steps**.
+Assume you know what is the Arduiono IDE and the serial monitor from the Arduiono IDE:

 **Step 1 - generate random MY_HMAC_KEY**